How can I become a Legal Permanent Resident in the United States?

 If your family member is currently in the United States without status and is not eligible to Adjust Status in the United States, he or she would have to go through Consular Process in order to become a Legal Permanent Resident.
 If your family member entered the United States without a visa, is not grandfather under section 245(i) or is not eligible for Parole in Place or TPS then the only available option to become a Legal Resident is through Consular Process.

-Some applicants are not admissible to the United States so if they leave the United States they may not be able to come back.
-It is very important that you meet with an experienced Immigration Attorney before your family member leaves the country because there may be something in their immigration or criminal history that will prevent them from being able to come back to the United States.
+If you are not admissible to the United States you may not be able to enter the United States.
+It is very important that you meet with an experienced Immigration Attorney before your family member leaves the United States because there may be something in their immigration or criminal history that will prevent them from being able to come back to the United States.

 If the Consular Officer gives you a letter saying you are not admissible, usually the letter will say why you are not admissible.
 At Burga Law Firm PC we can look at that decision and help you file a Waiver of Inadmissibility.
 There are several waivers in Immigration that apply to different situations.